sagenate24/My-Main-Website/README.md

 This web application was created using React.JS

-The Website shows projects I have completed, background of my experience, and contact information.
+The site shows projects I have completed, background of my experience, and contact information!